The Myth About Glass Extensions and Overheating

 But overheating is not just a problem in healthcare, with just over 1/5 homes affected by overheating in the summer months.
 The conclusion of the recent climate change committee was that government agencies should “develop incentives for the uptake of passive cooling in existing homes, hospitals and care homes and include new measures in the next climate change national adaption plan”.

 The introduction of solar control glazing into any large, sun-exposed windows can reduce the amount of solar radiation entering a space by up to 80%, significantly reducing the risk of overheating in a space due to solar radiation.
 Before glazing technologies had advanced to create solar control coatings, the poor design was the only factor resulting in overheated spaces.

-When designing a glass box extension or any highly glazed space, IQ study the technical aspects such as direction, glare and configuration to determine whether additional solar control measures are required.
-Working closely with both Contrasol and Grants Blinds to offer a range of internal and external solar shading solutions, the technical team are trained to advise on whether these additional precautions are necessary.
+When designing a glass box extension or any highly glazed space, IQ Glass studies the technical aspects such as direction, glare, and configuration to determine whether additional solar control measures are required.
+Working closely with both Contrasol and Grants Blinds to offer a range of internal and external solar shading solutions, the technical team is trained to advise on whether these additional precautions are necessary.

 One way to reduce the risk of overheating is to ensure the space is highly ventilated.
 This can be achieved through the use of our opening rooflight systems, such as the M.A.R.S (Modern Automated Rooflight System) or the H.E.R.A.
 (High-Spec Electric Rooflight Automation)